Perturbative Renormalisation Group Improved Black Hole Solution and its Quasinormal Modes: Renormalisation Group improved Black Hole solution

 where $\zeta$ is a proportionality constant.
+As the proportionality relation specifies only the $1/r^3$ dependence of the RG scale, the proportionality coefficient $\zeta$ parametrizes this dependence.
+Since $\zeta$ is unknown, it can be treated as a free parameter, which controls the strength of the RG-induced corrections.
 The mass parameter $M$ is kept explicit because the curvature of spacetime is produced by the BH mass.
 Moreover, for the Schwarzschild-(A)dS spacetime, the Kretschmann scalar contains both a mass dependent contribution and a cosmological constant contributions as

 Therefore, we decompose the RG scale into a constant asymptotic part, $k_{0}$, accounting for the $\Lambda^2$ term \cite{Kres02}, and a radial contribution sourced by the BH mass, as given in Eq.~\eqref{eq20}.
 Hence, the RG scale for the Schwarzschild-(A)dS spacetime takes form: